 Students come to Luther Seminary with an array of interests that stretch beyond the classroom.
 From working on justice-related issues to writing for Luther’s student publication to getting your hands dirty in the soil, we have a group for you.
 And if we don’t?
 Then start one yourself!
 Luther Seminary strives to provide a supportive atmosphere for student’s interests and passions.

-Officially recognized student groups have rights to reserve rooms for meetings, arrange for display tables on campus, obtain some clerical support from the Student Affairs office and have their group listed on this page.
+Officially recognized student groups have rights to reserve rooms for meetings, arrange for display tables on campus, obtain some clerical support from the Community Life Fellows in the Student Affairs office and have their group listed on this page.

 Below is an overview of some of the student groups active on campus.
 Meetings will be announced via Inside Luther; many of the groups also have a Facebook page.